Kubernetes Networking with Calico Training Course

 - Interactive lectures and discussions.

-- Hands-on implementation in a live-lab environment to reinforce learning.
+- Hands-on implementation within a live-lab environment.

 Course Customization Options

-- To request a customized training for this course, please contact us to arrange.
+- To request customized training for this course, please contact us to arrange details.

 Course Outline